 (e) the goods are not of acceptable quality because they are unsafe.

+(2) A failure to comply with a guarantee referred to in section 259(1)(b) that applies to a supply of goods is also a major failure if:

+(a) the failure is one of 2 or more failures to comply with a guarantee referred to in section 259(1)(b) that apply to the supply; and

+(b) the goods would not have been acquired by a reasonable consumer fully acquainted with the nature and extent of those failures, taken as a whole.

+Note: The multiple failures do not need to relate to the same guarantee.

+(3) Subsection (2) applies regardless of whether the consumer has taken action under section 259 in relation to any of the failures.

 261. How suppliers may remedy a failure to comply with a guarantee

 If, under section 259(2)(a), a consumer requires a supplier of goods to remedy a failure to comply with a guarantee referred to in section 259(1)(b), the supplier may comply with the requirement: